 To reach eight international airports, 6 sea ports, and 9 million consumers

-Food and drink manufacturing specialists OAL and Baker Perkins, and composites and polymers experts TRB Lightweight, are just some of the manufacturers who already have specialist centres of excellence in the city, for specialist teams and customers to do product development, testing and research.
+Food and drink manufacturing specialists OAL and Baker Perkins, and composites and polymers experts TRB Lightweight, are just some of the manufacturers who already have specialist centres of excellence in the city, for their own teams and customers to do product development, testing and research.

 engineering students within a 2-hour drive